itasha 痛車: Embarrassing Cars in Japan

 Japanese and American School Differences

-I saw a post on Mental Floss that mentioned Japanese and American school differences and I wanted to do my own version.
-What’s the deal with school uniforms and do students really clean their own schools without janitors?
+If you have ever wondered how different the education systems are in the United States and Japan, you are not alone.
+Many people are curious about the similarities and differences between these two countries, especially when it comes to schooling.
+I saw a post on Mental Floss that mentioned Japanese and American school differences, and I wanted to do my own version.
+What’s the deal with school uniforms, and do students really clean their own schools without janitors?
 Let’s find out!

 Guide to Applying for the JET Program